note35/sinon/docs/Assertions.rst

 **sinon.assertion.fail(message)**

-Setting error message when assert failed, by default the error message is empty.
+Setting error message when assert fails, by default the error message is empty.

 .. code-block:: python